 Risking your customer’s credit card data could put you out of business.
-Criminals were in the merchant’s system for nearly seven months freely taking customer’s credit card information.
-Her acquiring bank has been holding money that has been coming in from her credit card transactions to cover any fines by Visa or Mastercard.
+Criminals were in this merchant’s system for nearly seven months freely taking customer’s credit card information.
+Her acquiring bank held money that had been coming in from her credit card transactions to cover any fines by Visa or Mastercard.
 Watch her story below.

 What does PCI DSS stand for?